Table of Contents

 Back to topWhat is the Secure Repository System?

-The Secure Repository System can be accessed from the TATC website.
-It’s a system that allows parties to file and retrieve documents and exhibits.
-All documents are accessible through the repository system until the file is closed.
+The Secure Repository System can be accessed through the TATC website.
+It allows parties to file, receive, and retrieve documents and exhibits electronically.
+All documents remain accessible through the system until the file is closed.

 Back to topWhat is a motion or preliminary request?